Geography of Sydney: Climate

-Sydney has a humid subtropical climate (Cfa) with warm, sometimes hot summers, and winters shifting from mild to cool.
-Although Sydney is predominantly humid subtropical, the hilly wet areas in the North Shore, Northern Suburbs, Forest District and Hills District have an oceanic climate (Cfb).
+Sydney has a humid subtropical climate (Cfa) with warm and sometimes hot summers, and winters shifting from mild to cool.
+Although Sydney is predominantly humid subtropical, the hilly areas of the Forest District, such as Terrey Hills, among others, have a borderline oceanic climate (Cfb).
 The weather is moderated by proximity to the ocean, and more extreme temperatures are recorded in the inland western suburbs.

 The warmest month in the CBD is January, with an average air temperature range at Observatory Hill of 19.6–26.5 C. The coldest month is July, with an average range of 8.7–17.4 C. In the west, the temperatures average between 17.5 and 28.4 C in summer.
 In winter, they're normally between 6.2 and 17.4 C. In late spring and summer, Sydney can sometimes get northwesterly winds from the Outback, which are dry and hot, making the temperatures reach above 40 °C. Frost is oftentimes observed in the outer suburbs.

 Rainfall is spread throughout the year, but is slightly higher during the first half of the year when easterly winds dominate.
 Sydney's coast generally receives around 1000 mm to 1200 mm of rain annually.
 The western suburbs receive around 800 mm to 900 mm of precipitation, since moist onshore winds do not penetrate inland.
 Australian east coast low brings large amounts of rain in late autumn and winter.